 Career Realization.
 Professions where this might occur could be the professional athlete who just signed his or her first contract and the actor or musician who unexpectedly bursts on the scene.

 A Business Deal.
 The website or small business you started goes supernova in popularity and gets bought out by a large company.
 Hey, here’s to dreaming!

 These events would be life altering.
 They have the potential to change a family for multiple generations.
 They also have the potential to be a devastating curse (just google “lottery winners going broke” to see how).

 If you find yourself in this situation, here are some steps that may be helpful:

 1. Wait (maybe as much as six months).
 There is absolutely no rush to do anything.
-You have the money.
+You have the large lump sum of money.
 Deposit it in multiple bank accounts if you have to and let it sit for bit.
 It’s important to evaluate your circumstances and give the change time to sink in.
 Life is going to be different and it takes time to emotionally prepare for what’s ahead.